edegagneOptimizely/optimizelyWebX-ProjectJs/README.md

 - Functional Cookies (C0003)
 - Targeting Cookies (C0004)

-To use, make sure the 'allowedGroup' value in the function matches the category you place Optiizely WebX in.
+To use, make sure the 'allowedGroup' value in the function matches the category you place Optimizely Web X in.
 By default, this is set to group C0003.